Encontro das Águas State Park: Eco-tourism

-The park has a large number of jaguars, who live on the capybaras and alligators that are common in the pantanal.
+The park has a large number of jaguars, who live on the capybaras and caimans that are common in the pantanal.

 A small local tourism industry has developed since this became known to the outside world, arranging guides, boats and camping expeditions, often run by untrained people and without basic safety equipment.

 As of 2012 the park had no management plan, and technically should be closed to tourism.

 However, it is visited by tourists, guides and scientists who hope to observe the jaguars.

 The big cats are shy, and the tourists may drive them away.

 There are reports that the number of sightings is falling and, when seen, jaguars move away from boats faster than before.

 An eco-tourist lodge in the park was closed by court order in 2009.
 The American owner then built a camp on the other side of the Piquiri River in Mato Grosso do Sul.

 In 2011 it was reported that the environment police of that state had found problems with the new lodge, which had been built without authorization from the responsible environmental agency.

 The company was planning to build nine 11 by 4.5 m buildings from which to observe jaguars passing through the region, and was already receiving German and American tourists.

-The owners were accused of using bait animals such as pigs, sheep and alligators to attract the leopards.
+The owners were accused of using bait animals such as pigs, sheep and alligators to attract the jaguars.